AncientPear/Instinct/README.md

     (I)
     { }

-    he can write code !
+He can write code !